ndporter/open-qualitative-research-qualcoder/episodes/01-introduction-to-qualitative-data.md

 -   What can we learn from existing qualitative data?
 -   How is qualitative interview data typically structured?
+-   How can documents and projects be imported into QualCoder?

 :::

 ::: objectives

--   Appreciate the goals and approach of this lesson
--   Identify opportunities and barriers for qualitative data reuse
 -   Practice finding and downloading data from a qualitative data repository
+-   Create a QualCoder project
+-   Practice importing and organizing documents

 :::